-We have audited the accompanying consolidated financial statements of Anaconda Mining Inc. and its subsidiaries, which comprise the consolidated statement of financial position as at May 31, 2017 and the consolidated statements of comprehensive loss, consolidated statement of changes in equity and consolidated statements of cash flows for the year then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Anaconda Mining Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2017 and May 31, 2017 and the consolidated statements of comprehensive income (loss), consolidated statement of changes in equity and consolidated statements of cash flows for the seven month period ended December 31, 2017 and for the year ended May 31, 2017, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.